Holymir/UnityGameProject/README.md

-Simple (for now ) Game for learning Unity and Universe
+Simple (for now) game for learning Unity and Universe

 Game Concept
 .